Huckdirks/auto-pypi-uploader/docs/README.md

 ### Running with Command Line Arguments

 You can also run the program with command line arguments.
-If you want to send the text message, you can add `--send` or `-s` as the last argument.
 All command line arguments longer than a single word need to be in parentheses.
 I'd recommend downloading [`pypi_uploader.py`](../auto_pypi_uploader/pypi_uploader.py) into a project's [root directory](../) if you want all the functionality, or just [`setup_file_creator.py`](../auto_pypi_uploader/setup_file_creator.py) if you only want to make a `setup.py` file, and running them from the command line.
 Please also include the [LICENSE](../LICENSE) file in the same directory as any files you add from [this project](https://github.com/Huckdirks/auto-pypi-uploader).

 #### **Creating a `setup.py` File**